 FinTech.
 Short for ‘Financial Technology’, this term is all the rage at the moment.
-But one that nobody really understands.
-Or not in detail at least.
+But one that nobody really understands, at least not in detail.
 The broad term applies to the technological innovations that are disrupting the financial sector.
-Fintech is the playground for traditional financial actors, such as banks and insurers, as well as for startups who are introducing alternative ways of banking, aiming at making the process simpler, more transparent and more accessible.
+Fintech is the playground for traditional financial actors, such as banks and insurers, as well as for start-ups who are introducing alternative ways of banking, aiming at making the process simpler, more transparent and more accessible.
 Since 2015, the fintech sector is booming.
 And it seems to be set to grow, spread and innovate a lot more in the coming years.

 Report of Q1 2017 FinTech activity in Europe

 After impressively high figures for fintech investments in 2015 and 2016, the trend continues to rise in Q1 2017.
 According to CB Insights’ report, there was a strong increase in European Fintech investments compared to Q4’16.